kubevirt/application-aware-quota/docs/openshift-virtualization-configuration.md

 VM implementation, making them dependent on infrastructure overhead that can change unexpectedly.

 ### Solution: AAQ Operator
-By default, AAQ Operator allocates resources for VM-associated pods, appending a `/vmi` suffix to `requests/limits.cpu` and `requests/limits.memory` compute resources, derived from the VM's RAM size and CPU threads.
+By default, the AAQ operator allocates resources for VM-associated pods, appending a `/vmi` suffix to `requests/limits.cpu` and `requests/limits.memory` compute resources, derived from the VM's RAM and CPU.

 For both limits and requests with the `/vmi` suffix, the same values will apply because, unlike pods, virtual machines are already limited to the virtual memory and virtual CPU that were allocated to them.